openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/patch.md

 By default, datasets are updated in-place.
 The `-o/--output-dir` option can be used to specify another output directory.
-When updating inplace, use the `--overwrite` parameter along with the `--save-images` export option (inplace updates fail by default to prevent data loss).
+When updating in-place, use the `--overwrite` parameter along with the `--save-images` export option (in-place updates fail by default to prevent data loss).

 Unlike the regular project [data source joining](/docs/developer_manual/#merging),